 NCWE will recognize two colleges with our Exemplary Program Awards in two categories: Credit Workforce Development Program and Noncredit Workforce Development Program.
-These awards will be presented at the NCWE Annual Conference on Friday October 31, 2014 at the NCWE Annual Conference in Pittsburgh, PA.
+These awards will be presented at the NCWE Annual Conference on Wednesday October 14, 2015 at the NCWE Annual Conference in Portland, OR.

 Award recipients will be chosen based on five application criteria: executive summary, description of partnerships and collaborations, potential economic impact, program results, and replication.
 Applicants must be members of NCWE.

 Award recipients will receive two complementary registrations for the NCWE conference.
 Award recipients will also be strongly encouraged to present their project at the NCWE Annual Conference and/or during a NCWE sponsored webinar.
 All awards will be included in the NCWE Exemplary Program Compendium which is published yearly at the annual conference.